Published on May 18, 2020 Updated on November 25, 2023

 At the same time, the current pandemic is a major cause of negative feelings, such as fear, anxiety, loneliness, and depression.
 Having such a source of negative feelings, combined with having the time and capacity to dwell on these feelings, could turn into a recipe for disaster.
 For this reason, it’s essential for us to take control of potentially harmful feelings and preserve ourselves in the best and most efficient way possible.

-In the following sections, we will discuss a few aspects of emotional growth, based on the work of Harvard Medical School’s Associate Professor Dr. Daniel P. Brown.
+In the following sections, we will discuss a few aspects of emotional growth.
 These aspects are not only essential for emotional growth but also crucial for maintaining your well-being during times of stress and adversity.

 Emotional inhibition, also referred to as “feeling stuffing”, is associated with many health risks.
 Studies have shown that feeling stuffers are at higher risk of cancer development, cardiac disease, stroke, and other diseases.
 Results of a study by Tamara Kotler and colleagues revealed that emotional control (the suppression of negative feelings) was the main link between stress and physical health: stress did not impact physical well-being significantly unless high levels of emotional inhibition were also present.
 The authors demonstrated that having a dismissive/avoidant attachment style (which goes along with avoiding emotional expression and intimacy) can be a risk factor for various health issues.

 A more recently published study investigated the relationship between emotion suppression and mortality rates (all-cause, cancer, and cardiovascular), through a 12-year follow-up of a US sample.
 Results indicated that “feeling stuffing” may be a risk factor for premature death.